Skip to content

 She/Her/Hers

 Uzma Z. Rizvi is an anthropological archaeologist.
 She received a PhD in Anthropology from the University of Pennsylvania, followed by a postdoctoral fellowship at Stanford University.
-She specializes in the archaeology of the first cities, while teaching anthropology, ancient urbanism, new materialisms, critical heritage studies, memory and war/trauma studies, decolonization/the postcolonial critique, and social practice.
+She specializes in the archaeology of the first cities, while teaching anthropology, ancient urbanism, new materialisms, critical heritage studies, decolonization/the postcolonial critique, and social practice.

 Rizvi’s own work intentionally interweaves archaeology with cultural criticism, philosophy, critical theory, art, and design.
 With nearly two decades of work on decolonizing methodologies, intersectional and feminist strategies, and transdisciplinary approaches, her work has intentionally pushed disciplinary limits, and demanded ethical decolonial praxis at all levels of engagement, from teaching to research.